ropensci/fellingdater/README.md

 ### sw_data_info

-More information on one of the sawpood data sets - how to cite the data set, the area the data represents, the number of observations and some basic summary stats - can be retrieved by the `sw_data_info()` function.
+More information on one of the sapwood data sets - how to cite the data set, the area the data represents, the number of observations and some basic summary stats - can be retrieved by the `sw_data_info()` function.

 ``` r
 sw_data_info("Pilcher_1987")